- What is Data Visualization?

 In this blog, we discussed that data visualization is crucial to proceed further with the analysis part.
 Several popular visualization tools help drive your data science process.
 All the mentioned tools have their benefits and drawbacks.
 Selecting one among them depends on data maturity, budget, the kind of use cases to solve, company size, etc. Team members should collaborate and list all the requirements because you first need to choose the right tools for the best analysis for analyzing your data from Tableau, Plotly, Infogram, ChartBlocks, etc. They can choose the right tool for visualizing their kind of data.

-Tableau is one of the easiest and a popular tool to use for data visualization.
+Ans: Tableau is one of the easiest and a popular tools to use for data visualization.
 It provides you with a larger variety of interactive charts and templates, therefore allowing business people to deep dive into their dataset.

 - Get yourself clear with the requirement.